awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples_general.md

 ## Prevent member accounts from leaving the organization<a name="example-scp-leave-org"></a>

-The following policy prevents that administrators of member accounts from removing their accounts from the organization by blocking the use of the `LeaveOrganization` API operation\.
+The following policy blocks use of the `LeaveOrganization` API operation so that administrators of member accounts can't remove their accounts from the organization\.

 ```
 {